Non Invasive Prenatal Test (NIPT)-The Harmony™ Prenatal Test

 When do the results come back?

-The results take around 7 to 10 working days to come back, rarely by 14 days.
-We will inform you of the results by telephone as soon as they are available and sent you a copy of the result.
-If there is not enough DNA in the sample, this could add an additional 3 working days or need a redraw. once the results come back we will email them to you to share with your own doctor/midwife to interpret taking account of your medical and family history.
+Results will be ready in approximately 3-5 days but can take around 7 to 10 working days to come back and very rarely 14 days.
+We will inform you of the results by telephone as soon as they are available and send you a copy of the results by email to share with your own doctor/midwife to interpret taking account of your medical history and family history.
+If there is not enough DNA in the sample, this could add an additional 3 working days or need a redraw.

 What will the results show?